sipcapture/heplify/README.md

 ## Lua Scripting

-`heplify-ng` supports Lua scripting to manipulate or filter packets before sending.
+`heplify` supports Lua scripting to manipulate or filter packets before sending.
 See `example.lua` for a starting point.

 ## License